soarlab/FPTaylor/REFERENCE.md

 The section with constants has the following syntax

     Constants
-      name = constant expression,
+      name = constant expression;
-      name = constant expression,
+      name = constant expression;
       ...
       name = constant expression;

-All constant definitions must be separated by comma and the last definition must end with a semicolon.
+All constant definitions must be separated by semicolons.
 It is possible to refer to previously defined constants in constant definitions.
 All constants are assumed to be real rational numbers.
-It is not possible to define irrational constants (e.g., a square root of 2: `sqrt(2)`).
+It is not possible to define irrational constants (e.g., a square root of
+2: `sqrt(2)`).
 Irrational constants may be defined in the *Definitions* section.

 Example:

     Constants
-      k = 0.1,
+      k = 0.1;
       c = 1 / k * 2;

 ### Variables